-Caution: For the Cloud Service Management Console, only the JKS keystore type is supported for CAC.
+Caution: For the Cloud Service Management Console, in a standard environment (not a FIPS 140-2 compliant environment), only the JKS keystore type is supported for CAC.
+In a FIPS 140-2 compliant environment, only the PKCS #12 keystore type is supported for CAC.